Supported Employment for Persons with Disabilities

 Job Coaches support persons with disabilities to be gainfully employed in the open labour market.
 Job Coaches provide a range of individualized support for persons with disabilities both on and off the job, including:

-- Helping persons with disabilities and employers to develop sustainable support systems and accommodations for skill gaps, such as clearly communicating work goals, checking work accuracy, organising and prioritising tasks, managing deadlines, etc.
+- Helping persons with disabilities and their colleagues to develop sustainable support systems and accommodations for skill gaps, such as clearly communicating work goals, checking work accuracy, organising and prioritising tasks, managing deadlines, etc.

-- Helping employee with disabilities to stay motivated through difficult times
+- Helping employees with disabilities to stay motivated through difficult times.

-- Liaison/support person for the employer, the person with disability and her/his colleagues
+- Liaison/support person for the employer, the person with disability and their colleagues.